amira-salama1/Machine-learning/README.md

 # Machine-learning
-A repo for regression and Classification machine learning attempts
+A repo for Supervised and Unsupervised machine learning Models and Results